tensorflow/tensorflow/tensorflow/lite/g3doc/guide/ops_version.md

-# TensorFlow Lite Ops Versioning
+# TensorFlow Lite operator versions

 This document describes TensorFlow Lite's op versioning schema.
 Op versioning enables developers to add new functionalities and parameters into